jfqd/redmine_helpdesk/README.md

 ## Getting the plugin

-A copy of the plugin can be downloaded from {GitHub}[http://github.com/jfqd/redmine_helpdesk]
+A copy of the plugin can be downloaded from GitHub: http://github.com/jfqd/redmine_helpdesk

 ## Installation